slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 <!--
 + x@rapahelz -- The hallmark of clear thinking is skepticism with regard to dominant narratives.
-+ x@scottadamssays -- Complexity is always a cover for fraud.
-In every domain.
 + x@wordgrammer -- Reality is very complex.
 If you try to understand every situation from every possible perspective, you will spend all of your time learning, but you won’t get anything done.
 Biases are good.
 > *"Reality is that which does not go away when you stop thinking about it."  -- Naval Ravikant [1974]*
 > *"All the ways of a man are clean in his own sight, but the Lord weighs the motives."  -- Proverbs 16:2*

 - if you want to understand how to fix a problem in the world, you have to ask who is profiting from the problem.
 Not who is suffering from it.
-- It's less about the past men than the future men.
+- It’s less about the past men than the future men.
 Past actions predict future actions.
 Hoeing around, then getting scared and wanting to "settle down", is basically a guarantee that she has no intention of changing her behavior.
-She's just realizing how much she has to lie.
+She’s just realizing how much she has to lie.
 Never forget: Your word is your power.
 - We overlook major flaws in those we like.
 And exaggerate minor faults in those we don’t.
 -->